When is it Time for New Concrete?

 So that lends itself to the all-important question: what do you do when you need new concrete?
 Well, as with so many other home improvement projects you can try your hand at it.
-However, the harsh truth is that not everyone out there has the natural aptitude and patience for learning all of the finer points of a complicated and delicate process which by its very nature is going to be set for a long time whether you do it right or wrong.
-Even if you have the time and energy to redo the concrete, once set, you’re now investing more time and money in the project than you planned to save in the first place.
+However, not everyone out there has the patience for learning such a complicated process.
+After all, whether you do it right or wrong, it will be set for a long time.
+Even if you have the time and energy to redo the concrete, once set, you now have to invest more time and money into the project.